robenkleene/testing-presentation/testing-presentation.md

 ClearAsyncIntroducer.whoIsIt(announcer: "Taylor Swift",
                              name: "Poppy")
+// Taylor Swift says "It's Poppy"
+// And it's always the same, no matter what happens later!
 ```

 ---

-> Reason #2 that functional programming facilitates testing by reducing the testing surface area.
+> Reason #2 that *functional programming* facilitates testing is that it reduces the testing surface area.

 ---

-As a general rule, to facilitate testing, make as much of your program functional as possible.
+As a general rule, to make your application more testable, write as much of your program functional as possible.

 > **"Imperative shell, functional core"**
 -- *Gary Bernhardt, Boundaries, 2012*